GreenTreeLabs/simple-author-box/readme.txt

 The second author box might be a theme feature and you will need to turn it off from your theme’s options, or hide it with custom CSS.

+= How I can translate the author's biography ? =

+You can use 2 plugins in order to do this: Polylang or WPML.
+Here it is how to translate an author's biography with each plugin:

+**Polylang**
+When using Polylang a "Biographical Info" textarea is added for each language, this way you can enter the "Biographical Info" for each respective language.

+**WPML**
+In order to translate the "Biographical Info" using this plugin you have to have the wpml-string-translation plugin installed and the following configurations made:
+In the String Translation settings at the bottom you will see a "More options" setting.
+Click "Edit" then select "Author" from there and finally click "Apply".
+After this, in the filters above, at "Select strings within domain" select "Authors".
+This will reveal the strings that can be translated from the author role.

 = How can I get support? =

 You can get free support either here on the support forums: <a href="https://wordpress.org/support/plugin/simple-author-box">https://wordpress.org/support/plugin/simple-author-box</a>